DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

         low_watermark = (unsigned int *) qw_memzone->addr + sizeof(int);
    }

-These two variables are initialized to a default value in MAIN() and can be changed while qw is running using the qwctl control program.
+These two variables are initialized to a default value in main() and can be changed while qw is running using the qwctl control program.

 Application Arguments